dbp/website/essays/2014-10-05-why-test-in-haskell.markdown

 large one (our example of a web handler certainly has this property).

+This perspective gives us some intuition on why it is much easier to test simple, pure functions.
+There are only four possible implementations of a `Bool -> Bool` function, so testing `not` via sampling seems pretty tractable.
+To go even further, we get into the territory of "Theorems for Free"[^freetheorems], where there is only one implementation for an `(a,b) -> a` function, so testing `fst` is pointless.

+But returning to our case of massive spaces of well-typed
-A single test, like one of the above, corresponds to another subset of all the possible implementations.
+implementations: A single test, like one of the above, corresponds to another subset of all the possible implementations.
 For example, the first test corresponds to the subset that return success when passed the given url via GET request.
-Now thus far, this is true for untyped code and typed code.
-What we get since we're in Haskell is a guarantee that the set of implementations that fulfill the test is a (non)strict subset of the set of implementations that fulfill the type, as if this were not the case, it wouldn't type check.
+Since we're in Haskell, we also get a guarantee that the set of implementations that fulfill the test is a (non)strict subset of the set of implementations that fulfill the type, as if this were not the case, our test case wouldn't type check.
 The problem with the first test, of course, is that there are all sorts of bogus implementations that fulfill it.
 For example, the handler that always returns success would match that test.

-But, it is a strict subset of the implementations that fulfill the type (for example, the handler that always returns 404 is not in this set), so we're guaranteed to have improved the chance that our code is correct, even with such a weak test (granted, it actually may not be that weak of a test - in one project, I have a menu generated from a data structure in code, and a test that iterates through all elements of the menu, checking that hitting each url results in a 200.
-And this has caught so many refactoring problems!).
+But even still, it _is_ a strict subset of the implementations that fulfill the type (for example, the handler that always returns 404 is not in this set), so we're guaranteed to have improved the chance that our code is correct, even with such a weak test (granted, it actually may not be that weak of a test - in one project, I have a menu generated from a data structure in code, and a test that iterates through all elements of the menu, checking that hitting each url results in a 200.
+And this has caught many refactoring problems!).

 Where we really start to benefit is as we add a few more tests.
-The second test shows that the handler must somehow get an element out of the database (provided our `createFoo` test function is creating relatively unique field names), which is _another_ (strict) subset of the set of implementations that fulfill the type.
+The second test shows that the handler must somehow get an element out of the database (provided our `create ()` test function is creating relatively unique field names), which is _another_ (strict) subset of the set of implementations that fulfill the type.
 And we now know that our implementation must be somewhere in the intersection of these two